TEXT THE DOJO — Info • Videos • Free Intro Class

 How do I reserve a space in the free intro program?

-Click here to TEXT the Dojo for Info, Videos & Schedule of FREE Intro class times!Call or text the Dojo at (954) 249-4998 and we will give you some information about the school and answer your questions.
+Text the Dojo: (954) 249-4998 or call (954) 249-4998 and we will give you some information about the school and answer your questions.
 We will tell you what intro spaces we have available and you can reserve one for yourself.

 What happens at the free trial class?